 Barrier #5: Distraction

 “Ugh, I can’t believe the people in the lobby are chattering so loudly, and I think the person next to me just farted.”

 Technique: Anuloma viloma

-The average person can focus on seven things at once, so even while concentrating deeply on the sound and sensation of the breath during savasana, there are still five other mental slots free for distraction.
-To help distance yourself from distraction you can establish a more complex dristi (focal point) to consume your mind’s full attention.
+The average person can focus on seven things at once, so even while concentrating deeply on the sound and sensation of the breath during savasana , there are still five other mental slots free for distraction.
+To help distance yourself from distraction, you can establish a more complex dristi (focal point) to consume your mind’s full attention.
 Anuloma viloma (alternate nostril breathing) is often done by physically blocking one nostril then the other with the fingers.
-However, in savasana , you’ll stay completely relaxed and limp on your back, and simply visualize breathing in through the right nostril, then out through the left; in through the left nostril, then out through the right; and so on.
+To practice whilst in savasana , remain lying on your back and simply visualize breathing in through the right nostril, then out through the left; in through the left nostril, then out through the right; and so on.
 Not complex enough to distract you from distraction?
-Mentally enumerate your breaths as you go, counting backwards from one of the sacred numbers of 27, 54, or 108: In the right 108, out the left 108; in the left 107, out the right 107; in the right 106, out the left 106...
+Mentally enumerate your breaths as you go, counting backwards from one of the sacred numbers of 27, 54, or 108: In the right 108, out the left 108; in the left 107, out the right 107; in the right 106, out the left 106.
 If you lose count, return to the number from which you began.

 Remember that this is a practice.
 Complete stillness is hard to achieve, and you may only experience it for one breath cycle on some days, but, hey, it’s progress, and we’ll take it!
 Remember to always be kind to yourself, and don’t beat yourself up if you find you’re creating grocery lists or planning your outfit for tomorrow.
 Come back to your breath, and focus on the next inhale, and the next exhale.
 You can always mix and match the listed offerings, and even use them during your meditations as a way of practicing for savasana.
 You got this.